Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Abstract

 \section{Abstract}

-We quantify the influence of massive neutrinos on the statistics of low density regions in the intergalactic medium as probed by the \lya~forest at redshifts $z=2.2$--$4$.
-Based on mock quasar spectra from hydrodynamic simulations with cold dark matter, baryons and neutrinos, we find that the probability distribution of weak \lya~absorption features, as sampled by \lya~flux regions at high transmissivity, is strongly affected by the presence of massive neutrinos, when the amplitude of the matter power spectrum is fixed on large scales from measurements of the microwave background anisotropies.
-The application of the derived statistic to observed quasar spectra would provide a new sensitive measure of neutrino masses.
+We quantify the impact of massive neutrinos on the statistics of low density regions in the intergalactic medium (IGM) as probed by the \lya~forest at redshifts $z=2.2$--$4$.
+Based on mock but realistic quasar (QSO) spectra extracted from hydrodynamic simulations with cold dark matter, baryons and neutrinos, we find that the probability distribution of weak \lya~absorption features, as sampled by \lya~flux regions at high transmissivity, is strongly affected by the presence of massive neutrinos.
+We show that systematic errors affecting the Lyman-$\alpha$ forest reduce but do not erase the neutrino signal.
+Using the Fisher matrix formalism, we conclude that the sum of the neutrino masses can be measured, using the method proposed in this paper, with a precision smaller than 0.4 eV using a catalog of 200 high resolution (S/N$\sim$100) QSO spectra.
+This number reduces to 0.27 eV by making use of reasonable priors in the other parameters that also affect the statistics of the high transitivity regions of the Lyman-$\alpha$ forest.
+The constraints obtained with this method can be combined with independent bounds from the CMB, large scale structures and measurements of the matter power spectrum from the Lyman-$\alpha$ forest to produce tighter upper limits on the sum of the masses of the neutrinos.